rfwatson/octoplex/README.md

   # other destinations here
 ```

-:warning: It is also possible to add and remove destinations directly from the
+:information_source: It is also possible to add and remove destinations directly from the
 terminal user interface.

+:warning: `sources.rtmp.bindAddr.ip` must be set to a valid IP address if you want
+to accept connections from other hosts.
+Leave it blank to bind only to
+localhost (`127.0.0.1`) or use `0.0.0.0` to bind to all network interfaces.

 ## Contributing